 With 'Colourful Dreaming', SHINE for Kids aims to support Indigenous children in rural NSW who have an incarcerated parent to participate in artistic and cultural activities.

-- SHINE will run a support program for at-risk Aboriginal children aged 10–15 years who have a parent in prison.
-The program will encourage these children to explore their personal challenges through artwork and increase their sense of cultural identity.
-Cultural knowledge will be transmitted between Aboriginal Elders and children.
-The activity will also promote contact between the children and their imprisoned fathers.
+- This program supports at-risk Aboriginal children aged 10–15 years who have a parent in prison.
+It encourages these children to explore their personal challenges through artwork and increase their sense of cultural identity.
+Cultural knowledge is transmitted between Aboriginal Elders and children, and contact is promoted between the children and their imprisoned fathers.

-- The activity will increase public awareness of Wiradjuri culture within the prison system and the wider community through a travelling exhibition of artworks created by the participating children.
-Each location for the exhibition will feature an opening night and invitations will be circulated to the organisation's network of Aboriginal and non-Aboriginal community groups, prison staff, and members of the public.
-The project will be promoted to the organisation's volunteers and supporters.
+- The program increases public awareness of Wiradjuri culture within the prison system and the wider community through a travelling exhibition of artworks created by the participating children.
+Each location for the exhibition has featured an opening night with invitations circulated to the organisation's network of Aboriginal and non-Aboriginal community groups, prison staff, and members of the public.
+The program is also promoted to the organisation's volunteers and supporters.

-- The children will be encouraged to build positive family relationships; to develop awareness of their emotions; to communicate with their incarcerated parents; and to develop increased self esteem in a supportive environment.
-The activity aims to significantly improve the life chances of participants and reduce the risk of their future involvement in crime by strengthening social support and cultural connections.
+The program aims to significantly improve the life chances of participants and reduce the risk of their future involvement in crime by strengthening social support and cultural connections.